ropensci/dataaimsr/README.md

 ### Installation

-At this stage **AIMS Data Platform R Client** is not hosted on CRAN R package network.
+At this stage `dataaimsr` is not hosted on CRAN R package network.
 An alternative method of installation is to use the R `devtools` package.

 R `devtools` can be installed using the following command:

     install.packages("devtools")

-After `devtools` has been installed the **AIMS Data Platform R Client** can be installed directly from GitHub using the following command:
+After `devtools` has been installed `dataaimsr` can be installed directly from GitHub using the following command:

     devtools::install_github("https://github.com/AIMS/data-platform-r")